NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2A hitbox appears one frame later
 - 6BAA(A) given three grabbable frames before the teleport
 - 4B2A is 2BA with 6 additional startup frames
-- 4A given a better window
+- 4A DEF window starts frame 10 and ends frame 29 (animation ends frame 47)
 - Act4A
     - Has a slightly smaller hitbox
     - Made to do more damage